094459/newsletter-oss-projects/README.md

 [content-based-item-recommender](https://aws-oss.beachgeek.co.uk/44r) provides some example code the helps you deploy a content-based recommender system.
 It is called "content-based" as it bases the recommendation based on the matching between the input's content and the items' content from your database.
 This uses prompt to large-language models (LLM) and vector search to perform the recommendation. (#204)

+**deploy-crewai-agents-terraform**

+[deploy-crewai-agents-terraform](https://aws-oss.beachgeek.co.uk/4d6) is a project designed to help you perform security audits and generate reports for your AWS infrastructure using a multi-agent AI system, leveraging the powerful and flexible framework provided by CrewAI.
+The AWS Security Auditor Crew architecture combines CrewAI's multi-agent framework with AWS services to provide comprehensive security auditing capabilities.
+The system can be deployed locally or to AWS using Terraform, with Amazon Bedrock powering the AI agents. (#210)

 **distill-cli**

 [distill-cli](https://aws-oss.beachgeek.co.uk/3yz) is a new project from Amazon CTO Dr Werner Vogels, which uses Amazon Transcribe and Amazon Bedrock to create summaries of your audio recordings (e.g., meetings, podcasts, etc.) directly from the command line.
 Distill CLI takes a dependency on Amazon Transcribe, and as such, supports the following media formats: AMR, FLAC, M4A, MP3, MP4, Ogg, WebM, WAV.
 It is great to feature this latest project, with the previous one being featured in [#197](https://community.aws/content/2gPNtsdSfQRIpmbUrNyPrjUg54D/aws-open-source-newsletter-197).
 To go with this repo, there is a post too, [Introducing Distill CLI: An efficient, Rust-powered tool for media summarization](https://aws-oss.beachgeek.co.uk/3yy) where Werner shares his experience building this tool in Rust, and provides some closing thoughts too. (#200)